wp-plugins/ewww-image-optimizer/readme.txt

 * added png2jpg
 * reorganized settings page (it was getting ugly) and cleaned up debug area
 * added poll for feedback
+* thumbnails are now optimized in NextGEN during a manual optimize (but not on initial upload)
+* utilities have a 'niceness' value of 10 added to give them lower priority

 = 1.1.1 =
 * fixed not returning results of resized version of image